git-fudge/test/README.md

 You can also view the package at: https://packagist.org/packages/string/string#7.2.3

+## Test the SDK

+Unit tests in this SDK can be run using PHPUnit.

+1. First install the dependencies using composer including the `require-dev` dependencies.
+2. Run `vendor\bin\phpunit --verbose` from commandline to execute tests.
+If you have installed PHPUnit globally, run tests using `phpunit --verbose` instead.

+You can change the PHPUnit test configuration in the `phpunit.xml` file.

 ## Initialize the API Client

 **_Note:_** Documentation for the client can be found [here.](doc/client.md)